claoliveira89/gRPCGolangCourse/lectures.md

 - JSON is not a structured data: you're responsible for maintaining the righteousness of the schema.
 - With protocol buffers we need to use a structure and a schema.
 - Protocol Buffers are neutral but not agnostic: there's a compiler to give us a file in the language we want with the schema we've created.
+- Benefits of ProtoBuff:
+    * Schema
+    * Binary compact size
+    * Language neutral

+- Cons:
+    * Have to have structured data (barrier to entry)
+    * More involved processed for small applications.
+    * Have to make sure to update compiled boilerplate code (bugs, security vulnerability, etc.)
+    * hard to use with JSON based application (Javascript/browser)

+- protoc compiler

+        $ protoc --js_out=import_style=commonjs,binary:. employees.proto

+        $ npm install google-protobuf